AranBSmith/rhex_common/rhex_controller/README.md

-# hexapod_controller
+# rhex_controller

-#### Here we keep the gait controllers (generators) that make our hexapods alive.
+#### Here we keep the gait controllers (generators) that make our rhexs alive.

 ## Available controllers

-### HexapodControllerSimple

-A simple sinusoidal-like controller.

-### HexapodControllerCartesian
+### RhexControllerSimple

-A controller very similar to HexapodControllerSimple but generating trajectories in cartesian space.
-These trajectories are to be followed by the tips of the hexapod's legs.

-For the sake of compatibility, this class uses the same way to describe the controller, only with 54 parameters instead of 36.
+A simple controller in which 3 of the legs are in phase with eachother and the other 3 legs are out of phase of eachother but parameters like the phase difference between the legs and the duty cycle and the size of the fast roation period to slow aswell as the values of the proportional controller and diffrential controller can be updated.

 ## How to compile

 ### Compile and install

-- cd to `hexapod_controller` folder
+- cd to `rhex_controller` folder
 - Configure with `./waf configure --prefix=path_to_install`
 - Compile with `./waf build`
 - Install with `./waf install`